 - 1. Only students in grades 9-12 are included. - 2.
-For course-based calculations, only course enrollments with an associated outcome of either 'Pass' or 'Fail' are included.
-Incomplete, audited, or ungraded course enrollments are excluded. - 3.
+Only students enrolled for 90 or more days of the school year are included. - For course-based calculations, only course enrollments with an associated outcome of 'Pass' are included.
+Incomplete, audited, or ungraded course enrollments and failed courses are excluded. - 4.
 Participant or credential earned counts are at the student level, not the number of courses, programs, or credentials earned.
 A student is counted if they participated in one or more courses/programs in a given category or received one or more credentials in a given category.
-This means, for instance, that a student who took a single advanced course counts the same in the calculation as a student whose entire schedule was made up of advanced courses. - 4.
-Percentages are calculated by dividing the count of participants by the total number of students in grades 9-12 represented in the Year-End Roster snapshot.
-Even if a school failed to submit course enrollments or program participation for a student, if that student was enrolled in the school, they are included in the denominator of the calculation.
+This means, for instance, that a student who took a single advanced course counts the same in the calculation as a student whose entire schedule was made up of advanced courses. - 5.
+Percentages are calculated by dividing the count of participants by the number of students in grades 9-12 enrolled for 90 days or more, as represented by attendance data captured in the Year-End snapshot.
+Even if a school failed to submit course enrollments or program participation for a student, if that student was enrolled in the school or district for 90 days or more, they are included in the denominator of the calculation.